clean-code-craft-tcq-2/assignments/extend-refactor.md

 # Extending and Refactoring

 This exercise is about extending functionality.
+Work on the repository from your previous assignment to extend it (see extensions below).
 Often, code becomes more complex while extending it.
 The 'cleanliness' of the code goes down.